 What is the HMC Projects scholarship programme?

-The HMC scholarship programme provides full scholarships for middle school students from certain countries in Central and Eastern Europe to study in the United Kingdom for one year in prestigious independent schools.
-This programme has been running since 1993 and currently places over 50 scholars every year from thirteen countries.
+The HMC scholarship programme provides full scholarships for middle school students from certain countries in Central and Eastern Europe to study in the United Kingdom for two years in prestigious independent schools.
+This programme has been running since 1993 and currently places about 55 students on full scholarships and around 30 students on reduced fee scholarships every year from fourteen countries.

 What are the aims of the scholarship programme?